arthurguau/studentmanagement/README.md

 # studentmanagement
-This is for eduction purpose
+This is for eduction purpose.
+Hello Funnygorilla!